 I’m a wee bit obsessed with Lilium! ??? – Facebook Riz Reyes

 I hope my information inspires you to grow both the daylily and lily in your home garden.
-I’d love to hear from you so tell me if you grow this perennial in your home garden by commenting on this post.
+Tell me if you grow this perennial in your home garden by commenting on this post.
 Be sure to reach out to me by commenting below.
 In the days to come I will showcasing some of the unique varieties growing in my home garden so stay tuned.